-- if you are allergic (hypersensitive) to tenofovir disoproxil or any of the other ingredients of [HA410 trade name] listed at the end of this leaflet.
+if you are allergic (hypersensitive) to tenofovir disoproxil or any of the other ingredients of [HA410 trade name] listed at the end of this leaflet.

-Do not take [HA410 trade name] for pre-exposure prophylaxis:
+Do not take [HA410 trade name] for HIV pre-exposure prophylaxis:

-- if you already have HIV-1 infection or suspect that you might have been infected with HIV-1 infection recently.
+- if you already have HIV infection or suspect that you might have been infected with HIV infection recently.

-You must have a test to confirm that you are HIV-negative before you start regular use of [HA410 trade name] to reduce the risk of getting HIV-1.
+You must be HIV-negative before you start regular use of [HA410 trade name] to reduce the risk of getting HIV-1.
 [HA410 trade name] is not suitable for use on its own if you already have HIV infection, so your health care provider will need to prescribe a treatment that includes other medicines if a test shows that you have been infected with the virus.

-If you have flu-like symptoms, you could have recently become infected with HIV-1 and you must talk to your health care provider.
+Many HIV tests can miss a recent infection.
+If you have flu-like symptoms, you could have recently become infected with HIV.
+These may be sign of HIV infection: